We moved from Georgia to Texas during the summer of 2005.

 I acquired some old workbooks from Aaron’s mom.
 She had taught Kindergarten and 2nd grade for 32 years.

-Liz completed them in one month.
+My daughter completed Kindergarten in one month.

 I discovered The Well-Trained Mind: A Guide to Classical Education at Home.